 Lead enrichment is only one application for this type of tool.

-Sales intelligence applications can also be used to enrich Account and Contacts.
-These systems can be used to discover and load additional contacts from within a target organization.
+Sales intelligence applications can also be used to enrich Accounts and Contacts.
+These systems can discover and load additional contacts from within a target organization.
 Sales intelligence can determine a CRM user’s LinkedIn connections to contacts within an organization.